vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - When and how will these results be reproduced (replicated)?
 What industries are interested in applying this?
 Who wants to put this into production?
   - What are the risks, unknowns, and hidden problems that may invalidate the results or the impact, and how likely they are?
 What is the downside if you experiment with this method?

+## Common Problems in Machine Learning Research
+In machine learning, these are common problems that may be present in nice-sounding research papers, which, however, will prove to offer no valuable insights on how to improve the production systems in the industry.

+- Evaluating architecture, but based on models with different parameter counts.
+Bigger models will tend to outperform smaller models.
+- Outperforming on unknown or invalid benchmarks: Evaluating general architecture ability but using obscure benchmark datasets with only irrelevant competing architectures.
+Recommendation systems often lack large-scale datasets to compare results on.
+- Production-irrelevant metrics: Commonly, in recommendation systems mean squared error was used for comparison, whereas metrics like recall, NDCG, and precision are more useful for production deployments.
+- Seed tuning, hyperparameter tuning, or training longer: Comparing with previous results, but spending more on finding the best random neural network initialization.
+This will inflate the results, creating invalid comparisons.
+Training time is part of the cost calculation for deployment.
+- Testing set leak: Evaluating generalization but having evaluation set samples leaking into the training set.
+This is a difficult problem with web-scale datasets, which makes it hard to filter out testing sets.
+- Different preprocessing or training sets: Preprocessing and filtering of the training set may have a much more significant impact than any model.
+- Not reproducible: Not providing code and not providing all details about the path towards the results.
+- Not citing research: Potential bias not to cite research from competing companies to avoid advertising them.
+However, ignoring previous research may also exist because of limited research resources.
+- Authors that had large impact on ML in the past (incomplete): Schmidhuber, Hinton, Karpathy, Bengio, Lecun

 ## Other Claim Evaluation Tests